 If you’re funded by Wellcome, you must make the results of your research freely available to comply with our open access policy.
 This applies if you’re wholly or partly funded by us.

-By applying a CC BY licence to all AAMs (that arise from submissions to peer-reviewed journals), authors keep the necessary intellectual property rights to self-archive the AAM in this way.
-This is irrespective of any later agreement signed between the authors and the publisher.
+By applying a CC BY public copyright licence to your Author Accepted Manuscript (arising from submissions to peer-reviewed journals), authors or their organisations keep the necessary rights to self-archive the Author Accepted Manuscript in this way.

 Manuscript files are submitted to Europe PMC – via Europe PMC plus(opens in a new tab) – by the author or anyone given access to the author's files (for example, administrative personnel, graduate students, librarians).